ARQz1947/Retail-Store-Data-Analysis/README.md

 - New customer growth rate is declining steadily year-over-year.
 There is a slight recovery in new customer growth in 2023 (0.93%) than 2022 (-14.5%).
 Business can consider improving their marketing strategy and conversion rate
 - Business has also seen decline in repeat customer rate (more than 1 order per year), consistently over the years.
 It declined from 31% in 2021 to 60% in 2024.
 It could be customer dissatisfaction, lack of re-engagement strategies, or increased competition.
 - Business has not introduced incentive program for customers.
 Business can use various KPIs such as customer with the most sales or profit per quarter or year.
 - Business can also introduce loyalty program to customers who are frequently buying annually.
 Many customers have bought more than once a year.
-Such incentive based programs form a sense of relationship between the business and the customer. <i> add result set of customers who bough more than twice a year</i>
+Such incentive based programs form a sense of relationship between the business and the customer. <i> add result set of customers who bought more than twice a year</i>
 ### Order
-- The order rate sees growth in each year showing a spike of 27% in 2023 from 7% the previous year.
-In 2024, the growth rate was 28% though the profits growth rate was lower (14%) than the previous year.
-This is because of high number of discounted order in the year relative to previous years.
+- The order rate sees growth in each year showing a spike of 27% in 2023 from 7%, the previous year.
+In 2024, the growth rate was 28% though the profits growth rate was lower (14%) than 2023.
+This is because of high number of discounted order (25% growth rate) in the year.
--
+- West Region has high profitability despite moderate AOV(Avg Order Value) becuase of highest order count.
+Central had relatively lower AOV and declining profit, suggesting performance issues in the region.
 ### Shipment
 ### Product
 ### Recommendations